DilshanAnupriya/MCQ_test/README.md

 🛠 Tech Stack:
 Frontend: HTML, CSS, JavaScript
-Logic Handling: Vanilla JavaScript
+Logic Handling:  JavaScript
 Data Storage: JSON / Local Storage (Optional)
 This project is perfect for students, educators, and developers looking to create an interactive quiz system.
 Contributions and feedback are always welcome!

-🔗 GitHub Repository: [Your GitHub Link]
+🔗 GitHub Repository: []